Wonderful coconut and cherry cake, moist and aromatic. It can be made with either fresh, canned, or frozen cherries.

 - 4-5 tablespoons unsweetened desiccated coconut

-- If using frozen cherries, defrost and drain them before you start with the cake.
+- Prepare cherries: If using frozen cherries, defrost and drain them before starting with the cake.
 Pit the cherries, if fresh or drain them, if canned.
 Set aside.

-- During the last 5 minutes of the baking time, heat the butter and the cream in a small saucepan until the butter is melted, don't let come to a boil.
+- Soak the cake: During the last 5 minutes of the baking time, heat the butter and the cream in a small saucepan until the butter is melted, don't let come to a boil.
 Remove the cake from the oven pour the cream mixture evenly all over.